Qloapps/qloapps-docs/docs/webservice/basic-topics.md

 ### Update a resource

-To update a resource follow the below steps.
+To update a resource follow the below steps:

-- GET the full XML file of the resource you want to update. example: /api/addresses/1
+- GET the full XML file of the resource you want to update.
+For example: /api/addresses/1
-- Edit the XML content to be updated
+- Edit the XML content to be updated.
 - Send an HTTP PUT request with the changed XML file as body content to the same URL (/api/addresses/1) again.

 QloApps will update changed content in the database.